clesav/yasimavr/docs/source/concepts.rst

 instruction "RJMP .-2" - also known as infinite inconditional loop.

 When a MCU executes this instruction, the Program Counter will freeze and all CPU registers will remain unchanged.
-The only ways to get out of it is by an interrupt or a device reset.
+The only ways to get out of it are by an interrupt or a device reset.
 From a functional point of view, this is equivalent to entering a sleep mode.
 Therefore *yasimavr* processes this instruction as entering a special sleep mode called pseudo-sleep.